 Explore Alexandria’s rich history: Roman Theater, Catacombs, Library, Qaitbay Citadel, and El Mursi Abu Elabas Mosque.
 Discover the city’s cultural gems in one day.

-- Cairo - Your tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide.
-You’ll then be transferred by a private air-conditioned vehicle to Alexandria, which is 220 km away from Cairo.
-You’ll arrive in Alexandria around 10 am and start your day tour.
-Alexandria is Egypt’s second-largest city and the largest on the…
+- Cairo - The journey begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+Arrival in Alexandria is around 10 am, where the day tour commences.
+Alexandria is Egypt’s second-largest city and the largest on the Mediterranean…

-- Cairo - Your tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide.
-You’ll then be transferred by a private air-conditioned vehicle to Alexandria, which is 220 km away from Cairo.
-You’ll arrive in Alexandria around 10 am and start your day tour.
-Alexandria is Egypt’s second-largest city and the largest on the Mediterranean coast.
-Located at the western edge of the Nile River delta, it was founded around 331 BC by Alexander the Great.
-Alexandria quickly grew into a major center of Hellenic civilization, eventually replacing Memphis (in present-day Greater Cairo) as Egypt’s capital.
-Known internationally as the “Bride of the Mediterranean,” Alexandria is a popular tourist destination and an important industrial hub due to its natural gas and oil pipelines from Suez.
+Cairo - The journey begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+Arrival in Alexandria is around 10 am, where the day tour commences.
+Alexandria is Egypt’s second-largest city and the largest on the Mediterranean coast, located at the western edge of the Nile River delta.
+Founded around 331 BC by Alexander the Great, it quickly became a major center of Hellenic civilization, eventually replacing Memphis, now part of Greater Cairo, as Egypt’s capital.
+Known internationally as the “Bride of the Mediterranean,” Alexandria is a favored tourist destination and a significant industrial hub due to its natural gas and oil pipelines from Suez.

-- Ancient Roman Amphitheater - Roman theatres evolved from earlier Greek theatres, with much of their architectural influence coming from the Greeks.
-Unlike Greek theatres, Roman theatres were generally built on their own foundations rather than on earthen works or hillsides and were completely enclosed on all sides.
+Ancient Roman Amphitheater - Roman theatres evolved from earlier Greek theatres, with much of their architectural influence coming from the Greeks.
+While similar to other buildings, Roman theatres have distinct differences, such as being constructed on their own foundations rather than on earthen works or hillsides, and being fully enclosed on all sides.

-- Catacombs of Kom el Shoqafa - Next, visit the Catacombs of Kom el Shoqafa, which feature tombs on three levels.
-The site includes the Triclinium, where relatives would sit on stone benches to feast the dead, and a center with reliefs of bearded serpents.
-Inside, you’ll find 2nd-century AD statues of Sobek and Anubis wearing Roman armor.
+Catacombs of Kom el Shoqafa - The tour includes a visit to the Catacombs of Kom El-Shoqafa, which feature tombs on three levels and the Tri-cilium, where relatives would sit on stone benches to honor the deceased.
+The site includes reliefs of bearded serpents and 2nd Century AD statues of Sobek and Anubis in Roman armor.

-- Alexandria Library - The Great Library of Alexandria was one of the largest and most significant libraries of the ancient world.
-Part of a larger research institution called the Mouseion, dedicated to the Muses, the library may have been proposed by Demetrius of Phalerum to Ptolemy I Soter.
-However, it was likely built during the reign of his son, Ptolemy II Philadelphus.
-The library quickly amassed many papyrus scrolls due to the Ptolemaic kings’ aggressive and well-funded text acquisition policies.
-Estimates of the number of scrolls housed at its peak range from 40,000 to 400,000.
+Alexandria Library - The Great Library of Alexandria was one of the largest and most significant libraries of the ancient world.
+It was part of a larger research institution called the Mouseion, dedicated to the Muses, the nine goddesses of the arts.
+The concept of a universal library in Alexandria may have been suggested by Demetrius of Phalerum, an exiled Athenian statesman, to Ptolemy I Soter, who likely initiated plans for the Library, though it was probably constructed during the reign of his son, Ptolemy II Philadelphus.
+The Library amassed a vast collection of papyrus scrolls, thanks to the Ptolemaic kings’ aggressive and well-funded text acquisition policies.
+Estimates of the number of scrolls range from 40,000 to 400,000 at its peak.

-- Rashid Citadel of Qaitbay - The Citadel of Qaitbay (or Fort of Qaitbay; Arabic: قلعة قايتباي) is a 15th-century defensive fortress on the Mediterranean coast in Alexandria, Egypt.
-Built between 1477 and 1479 AD (882–884 AH) by Sultan Al-Ashraf Sayf al-Din Qa’it Bay, the citadel is located on the eastern side of the northern tip of Pharos Island at the mouth of the Eastern Harbour.
+Qaytbay Castle - The Citadel of Qaitbay (or the Fort of Qaitbay; Arabic: قلعة قايتباي) is a 15th-century defensive fortress on the Mediterranean coast in Alexandria, Egypt.
+Constructed between 1477 and 1479 AD (882–884 AH) by Sultan Al-Ashraf Sayf al-Din Qa’it Bay, the Citadel is located on the eastern side of the northern tip of Pharos Island at the entrance of the Eastern Harbour.

-- Mosque of Abu al-Abbas al-Mursi - The Abu al-Abbas al-Mursi Mosque (Arabic: جامع أبو العباس المرسي) is a historic mosque in Alexandria named after the 13th-century mystic Abu’l Abbas al-Mursi, who is buried there along with members of the Ashraf family.
+Mosque of Abu al-Abbas al-Mursi - The Abu al-Abbas al-Mursi Mosque (Arabic: جامع أبو العباس المرسي) is a historic mosque in Alexandria, named after the 13th-century mystic Abu’l Abbas al-Mursi, who is interred there along with members of the Ashraf family.

-- Alexandria - Your tour concludes with a drop-off at your hotel in Cairo, where you’ll return.
+Alexandria - The tour concludes with a drop-off at your hotel in Cairo, returning you to the city.

 - Private transportation